 |Financial Support||Award Opportunities||Housing Options||Program Learning Outcomes|

-In this doctoral program, students must pass eight required courses, two advanced methods classes, and two electives, all with a grade of B or higher.
+In this doctoral program, students must pass nine (9) required courses and four (4) electives, all with a grade of B or higher.
 For a description of the following courses and others, please visit the UCI Course Catalogue.